pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

-8. Replace **your-custom-domain** in the HTML content you pasted with a custom domain pointing at your SalesForce org. \
+8. Replace **your-custom-domain** in the HTML content with a custom domain pointing at your Salesforce org.

 > [!IMPORTANT] The HTML template functions as a **one-shot example** that guides the agent’s generation process.
 When the agent is asked to produce an HTML report, it will refer to this template to determine how to format the content, structure the sections, and organize links.